hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-3-emacs-menus.rst

  (define-key menu-bar-edit-menu [omar]
         (list 'menu-item "Omar Menu" menu-bar-omar-menu))

 Lets step through it line by line.
 The first line defines a new variable ``menu-bar-omar-menu``.
 Note that it has a conventional name.
 It is part of the *menu* system so it has the prefix ``menu-bar-``.
 The value of this variable is set to a *sparse keymap*.
 The entire input management system is built around datatypes called *keymaps*.
-A *sparse* keymap is just an empty unitialised one.
+A *sparse* keymap is just an empty uninitialised one.

 The next three lines add elements to the sparse keymap.
 The first and third items are normal menu items, the second is a separator.